-From 24 September, it is compulsory in England for retail, leisure and hospitality staff to wear a face covering in areas that are open to the public and where they come, or are likely to come, within close contact of a member of the public.
+It is compulsory in England, Wales, Northern Ireland and Scotland for retail, leisure and hospitality staff to wear a face covering in areas that are open to the public and where they come, or are likely to come, within close contact of a member of the public.
 This includes shops, supermarkets, bars, pubs, restaurants, cafes, and the public areas of hotels and hostels.

 Inappropriate use and handling of face coverings could present a risk to food safety and hygiene as well as to the health and safety of staff.
 The government has provided guidance on how to wear a face covering and the hygiene requirements for safe and effective use, maintenance and disposal.

 Where it is compulsory for your staff to wear face coverings in the workplace or where your staff choose to wear face coverings to travel to work, you should put procedures in place to enable your staff to follow this guidance.

 For other indoor settings, employers should assess the use of face coverings on a case by case basis depending on the workplace environment, other appropriate mitigations they have put in place and whether reasonable exemptions apply.